sternmotor/handbrake/README.md

 Main options and commands
 -------------------------

 Run the script to scan main title for chapters, audio and subtitle info.
-Thsi information may be useful for the actual ripping in the next step
+This information may be useful for the actual ripping in the next step

 	./rip --scan
 	./rip -s